 Next Halloween I Think I Will Be ...

 This Halloween party game starts off simply but quickly gets tricky.
-To start, one guest should complete the phrase "Next Halloween I think I will be..."
+It's similar to the "Going on a Picnic" game To start, one guest should complete the phrase "Next Halloween, I think I will be..."
 Then, the next guest in line should go, saying their answer and repeating the answer of the person before them.
-Continue like that until you make it through all of your guests, with each person having to memorize a longer list.
+Continue like that until you make it through all of your guests, each subsequent person has to memorize a longer list.

 30 of 36